hypernumbers/learn_elisp_the_hard_way/rsts/lesson-5.rst

 ============================

 ----------------
-Batch Mode eLisp
+Script Mode eLisp
 ----------------

 In order to write functions it is necessary to change the way in which eLisp expressions will be evaluated.
-Instead of invoking expressions in the \*scratch\* buffer it is time to switch to running eLisp in batch mode.
+Instead of invoking expressions in the \*scratch\* buffer it is time to switch to running eLisp as a script.

-In batch mode an eLisp file is invoked from the command line.
-In order to run a batch file called *first_programme.el* the following command would be run from the command line ``emacs --no-site-file --batch first_programme.el``
+To do this an eLisp file has to be invoked from the command line.
+If you had some eLisp expressions in a file called *first_programme.el* the following command would be run it as a script ``emacs --no-site-file --script first_programme.el``

 The option ``--no-site-file`` means that emacs doesn't load any eLisp from the site libraries.
-By default the ``--batch`` option also includes option ``--no-init-file``.
+By default the ``--script`` option also includes option ``--no-init-file``.
 Normally emacs starts and executes a init file.
 In Ubuntu this file is ``.emacs`` in the users home directory.

 Start by creating a new directory, and in that create a file called *message.el*.
 The contents of that file is a single eLisp expression: